cmdcolin/oddgenes/README.md

 ### Polyprotein

-Viral sequences can create a polyprotein which is fully transcribed and translated before being cleaved by a protease
+Viral sequences can create a polyprotein which is fully transcribed and translated before being cleaved by a protease.
+In some viruses (such as coronaviruses) their translation involves ribosomal frameshifting.

 Dengue, HIV, flu, etc. use this